oneaudit/openpoc/README.md

 * ✅ Add the logic inside `main.go` to generate results
 * ✅ Do not forget to add results to `yearMap`
 * ✅ Bump the version inside `main.go`
+* ✅ Update `stats.go` to support the new provider
+* ✅ Update `README.md` with a summary about the provider

 ## License 📄